 As criminal and terrorist threats become more diverse and dangerous, the role of technology becomes increasingly important to our efforts.
 We are using technology to improve the way we collect, analyze, and share information.
-We have seen significant improvement in capabilities and capacities over the past decade; but keeping pace with technology remains a key concern for the future.
+We have seen significant improvement in capabilities and capacities over the past decade, but keeping pace with technology remains a key concern for the future.

 FBI special agents and intelligence analysts need the best technological tools available to be responsive to the advanced and evolving threats that face our nation.
 Enterprise information technology must be designed so that it provides information to operational employees rather than forcing employees to conform to the tools available.
 IT equipment must be reliable and accessible, thus decreasing the time between information collection and dissemination.

 In closing, the FBI cannot be content to just work what is directly in front of us.
 We must also be able to look beyond the horizon and build toward the future so that we are prepared to deal with the threats we will face at home and abroad and understand how those threats may be connected.
-Towards that end, intelligence is gathered, consistent with our authorities, to help us understand and prioritize identified threats and to determine where there are gaps.
+Toward that end, intelligence is gathered, consistent with our authorities, to help us understand and prioritize identified threats and to determine where there are gaps.
 We then try to fill those gaps and continue to learn as much as we can about the threats we are addressing and those we may need to address.
 We do this for national security and criminal threats, on both a national and local field office level.
 We then compare the national and local perspectives to develop a threat prioritization ranking for each of the FBI’s 56 field offices.
-By creating this ranking, we strive to actively pursue our highest threats.
-This gives us a better assessment of what the dangers are, what’s being done about them, and what we should spend time and resources on.
+By creating this ranking, we strive to actively pursue our highest threats where they are occurring.
+This gives us a better assessment of what the dangers are, what’s being done about them, and what we should spend time and valuable resources on.

-Chairman Culberson, Ranking Member Honda, and members of the subcommittee, I would like to close by thanking you for this opportunity to discuss the FBI’s budget request for FY 2017 and the key threats and challenges that we are facing, both as a nation and as an organization.
+Chairman Culberson, Ranking Member Serrano, and members of the subcommittee, I would like to close by thanking you for this opportunity to discuss the FBI’s FY 2018 budget request and the key threats and challenges that we are facing, both as a nation and as an organization.
 We are grateful for the leadership that you and this subcommittee have provided to the FBI.
 We would not possess the capabilities and capacities to deal with these threats and challenges today without your support.
 Your willingness to invest in and support our workforce and our physical and technical infrastructure allow the men and women of the FBI to make a difference every day in communities large and small throughout our nation and around the world.
 We thank you for that support.